 It is a little known fact that at many selective senior schools, 13+ is less competitive than 11+ with fewer applicants.
 In addition, some children are not ready for a large senior school and benefit from another two years at the top of a prep school.
 Here they can mature to be ready for a larger environment at 13+ and experience responsibilities such as Head and Deputy Boys, and Head and Deputy Girls and positions on the school council.
 This builds confidence and gives pupils opportunities not usually available at this stage in a senior school.

 Naturally there is a strong academic focus.
-We carefully monitor pupils’ progress using Pupil Asset Software to enable the school to track each child.
-This assists parents, with the support of the Headmaster, in choosing the appropriate senior school for their child.
+We carefully monitor pupils’ progress to enable the school to track each child.
+This assists parents, with the support of the Executive Head and Head of School, in choosing the appropriate senior school for their child.
 Pupils are taught each subject by a specialist teacher, allowing them to be immersed in that subject by knowledgeable, inspiring staff.

 Individual subject teachers ignite a passion for their individual area of study.
 The curriculum includes verbal and non-verbal reasoning and the following subjects: